priteshacharya/Exercise-senior-front-end/readme.md

 ## Create the following app using this stream:

 * Show a table with all of the assets
+* The prices should be updating every second as described above
 * Allow to sort for each one of the model fields
 * Allow to filter for each one of the model fields